 They certainly matter to the plot.
 I am far less than convinced that they mattered to the lessons.
 Snape never even used the memories in the lessons.

 Particularly when you reflect that the incident which we watched in our Pensive junket has got to have provided at least a part of the centerpiece of the “official reason” why Snape may have signed up with Riddle in the first place.
 (He doesn’t even seem to have revealed the werewolf caper to Tom, which would have made a far more valuable bit of information for someone who is supposedly “against” Albus Dumbledore.)
-Even if Snape had never directly told Tom of the incident we saw in the our Pensieve junket, the episode took place in public.
+Even if Snape had never directly told Tom of the incident we saw in the our Pensieve junket, that episode took place in public.
 At least two of the 2nd-generation DEs were still at school when it happened.
 The incident was certainly known.
 Frankly, given the backtrail of Snape’s dealings with Albus, using the Pensieve junket as an ‘official reason” to sign up with the DEs in retaliation begins to look about as convincing as the tale of remorse and forgiveness which serves as the “official reason” for his having recanted from them.

 — Providing yet another reason why he may have stocked the Pensive with that memory.
 No one could be sure of just how much access Tom had to Harry’s conscious thoughts, after all.
 Once the boy went blundering into that memory — which Voldemort was already aware of — could Voldemort possibly blame Snape for throwing the kid out of his office and ending the lessons?